l-stanny/code-challenge/README.md

 # CodeChallenge

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.3.
+Users can add and delete items in a task list.

 ## Development server